-Friday 28th July 2017 marks this year’s World Hepatitis Day.
+It’s World Hepatitis Day on July 28th.
 One of just four health awareness days endorsed by the World Health Organization, WHD is a key event on the calendar for thousands of people affected by viral hepatitis across the globe.

 What is hepatitis?